 in Slidell can help you catch your limit and a good time of speckled trout, redfish, and flounder.
 Guided pontoon boat tour down the Tchefuncte river in Madisonville are offered for visitors looking to experience Louisiana Northshore “like the locals” out on the water.
 Pack the cooler for a float down the Bogue Chitto river with tubing outfitters Charter captainsLouisiana River Adventures or Bogue Chitto Tubing Center.

 Shoppers love browsing through antiques and boutiques in the historic districts of Slidell and Covington, or down Girod Street in Old Mandeville.
-The Northshore is an artist’s haven, and there are plenty of galleries showcasing local art.
-Many art markets are held throughout the year in Northshore towns and communities.
+You are sure to find many treasures.
+The Northshore is an artist’s haven, and there are plenty of galleries showcasing local art, including Marianne Angeli Rodriquez Gallery and SALADINO gallery.
+Many art, farmers and makers markets are held throughout the year in Northshore towns and communities.

 concert series in the fall and spring, as is Pontchartrain Vineyards, Columbia Street Landing, and Heritage Park in Slidell.
 The Dew Drop Jazz Hall, built in 1895, is the oldest unaltered jazz hall in the world, and guarded by ancient moss-draped oak trees not far from Mandeville’s lakefront.
 The Abita Springs Opry plays Louisiana roots music at the town hall; its wooden floors and pecky cypress-lined walls create an acoustically satisfying setting.The sweet sounds of music abound on the Northshore.
 The community trailheads in Mandeville and Covington are host to many